robbymeals/street-signs/README.md

 we may never be rid of all these pedogical potholes and speedbumps, but good lord, people, we can at least post some signs.

+We will call our five villains by these names:

-    1. Confounders: same or similar name, completely unrelated
+1. Confounders: same or similar words, completely unrelated
-    1. Rabbit Holes: same name, uselessly or tangentially related
+1. Rabbit Holes: same words, uselessly or tangentially related
-    1. Hoodwinks: completely different names, same thing or highly related
+1. Hoodwinks: completely different words, same thing or highly related
-    1. Chimeras: when two sets of terminology and notation ARE unified, badly
+1. Chimeras: when two sets of terminology and notation ARE badly unified
 1. Gotchas: any terminology needlessly confusing for any other reason